Dialogue 'only answer' to settle disputes, says India as it abstains on UNSC resolution that 'deplores' Russian aggression against Ukraine | Law-Order

 Dialogue 'only answer' to settle disputes, says India as it abstains on UNSC resolution that 'deplores' Russian aggression against Ukraine

-India abstained on a UN Security Council resolution by the US that “deplores in the strongest terms” Russia’s “aggression'' against Ukraine, as New Delhi called for the immediate cessation of hostilities and asserted that dialogue is the only answer to settling disputes.
+India abstained on a UN Security Council resolution by the US that ''deplores in the strongest terms'' Russia's ''aggression'' against Ukraine, as New Delhi called for the immediate cessation of violence and hostilities and asserted that dialogue is the ''only answer'' to settling disputes.

 The 15-nation Security Council voted on the draft resolution Friday afternoon by the US and Albania and co-sponsored by a ''cross-regional'' group of 67 UN member states, including Australia, Estonia, Finland, Georgia, Germany, Italy, Liechtenstein, Lithuania, Luxembourg, New Zealand, Norway, Poland, Romania and the United Kingdom.